-The application is built upon two key elements: the blockchain and the machine readable travel document.
+The application is built upon two key elements: the blockchain and the ePassport.
 These key elements are the most important factors of the security aspect of this project.
-The following sections will cover the possible flaws in these parts of the implementation.
+The following section will cover the possible flaws in these parts of the implementation.